 A batch is a collection of tasks that you want to complete during a week but for which you have not set a specific date or time.

-The Planner screen displays information weekly information, with the batch on the left-hand side, the events from all your calendars and under every day, the list of tasks that you have scheduled for that day.
+The Calendar screen displays information weekly information, with the batch on the left-hand side, the events from all your calendars and under every day, the list of tasks that you have scheduled for that day.

 To put a task in a specific batch, the Postpone action must be used.
 Please refer to